 Generic Name: dexamethasone | Brand Name: Dexpak Jr. Taperpak

 What is this medicine?DEXAMETHASONE (dex a METH a sone) is a corticosteroid.
 The implant is used to treat macular edema.
 This is a condition where fluid collects in the eye causing swelling.
+It is also used to treat swelling in the eye that is not caused by an infection.
 The implant will only treat the eye that it has been placed into.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: